 2. A knowledge of current and emerging Creative and Performing Arts and Industries and Communities.

 3. An ability to develop a concept and proposal for a creative and/or performing arts, industries and communities project

 4. An ability to create a project for a specific context in the Creative Industries

 5. Basic promotional, media and management skills appropriate to a career in the Creative and Performing Arts, Industries and Communities.

-Lecture: for 12 hour(s) per Week for 1 weeks
+Face to Face On Campus 12 hour(s) per Week for 1 Weeks

 Face to Face On Campus 26 hour(s) per Term

 3 hours per week for 6 weeks and 8 hours per week for 1 week